KSP-KOS/KOS/doc/source/structures/misc/terminalinput.rst

     :type: :struct:`Boolean`

     True if there is at least 1 character of input waiting.
-If this is false then that would mean that an attempt to call :attr:`GETCHAR` would block and wait for user input.
-If this is true then an attempt to call :attr:`GETCHAR` would return immediately with an answer.
+If this is false then that would mean that an attempt to call :meth:`GETCHAR<TerminalInput:GETCHAR>` would block and wait for user input.
+If this is true then an attempt to call :meth:`GETCHAR<TerminalInput:GETCHAR>` would return immediately with an answer.

     You can simulate non-blocking I/O like so::